randyp/randyp.github.io/content/the-email-unsent/body.md

 I should understand why I felt this way.
 Why was I offended?

-The answers were clear, I was flooded with understanding.
+The answers were clear.
+I was flooded with understanding.
 I was offended because I had been in the candidate's situation and acted differently.
 Maybe a harder position!
 At the end of my first software job I was tasked with extreme overtime, but I managed to interview and behave professionally.